-The Program is committed to making sure there is a clear understanding of the scientific process and that the data used and created along the way is accessible to the community.
+The programs are committed to making sure there is a clear understanding of the scientific process, and that the data used and created along the way is accessible to the community.

-Due to licence restrictions and the amount of information available, the degree of transparency and potential for re-use varies by model and bioregion.
+Due to licence restrictions and the amount of information available, the degree of transparency and potential for re-use varies.